8kto/ttrpg-dungeon-battle-sim/Readme.md

 - [ ] daisyUI, dark/light themes
 - [ ] Console log with events like "Intelligence: rolled 3d6 with 12 ..." (?)
 - [ ] Reorder inventories
-- [ ] State: further normalization of Modifiers